nhooyr/flappybird/README.md

 - The HTML structure.
 - How the CSS works to position the elements and keep the game centered.
   Including on mobile.
+- Why I only used a CSS class once.
 - How input is received and processed.
 - The details HTML element for collapsible help which is relatively unknown method for providing expandable information without javascript.